nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

  * Words in lower case are the keywords for setting the task parameters (e.g. use "by" to set deadline for task)
  * Words in UPPER CASE are the parameters associated with the keyword.
 Replace the parameters with the information you want to set. (e.g. replace "DEADLINE" with "1 April" to set task deadline as 1 April)
  * Keywords and parameters surrounded by '[' and ']' are optional. (e.g. both "add project" and "add project by tomorrow" are valid commands)
+ *Parameters followed by "..." can have multiple instances in one command. (e.g. "add project tag important tag work" will add a task with two tags, "important" and "work")

 <br>